bp-group-60/Hybrider-Passwortmanager/README.md

 ### Building
 For building this project use gradle's default build configuration.
+Gradle will compile with JDK-11 and Android Sdk, which comes with Android Studio The make-command is used in the build files and is therefore prerequired.
+Also git have to bee installed too, since the compiler for webAssembly is fetched over the air.

 ### Running
 To get proper functionality at least SDK 24 (Android 7) and a WebView version that supports ES6 and webassembly is required.